 Limitations: GPU-dependent performance.
 Interface is less polished than Topaz.
 Annual pricing still significant for occasional users.

-Platform: Browser-based Pricing: Free trial, credits-based plans Max Output: 4K GPU Required: No Download Required: No
+Platform: Browser-based Pricing: Pay-first credit packs from $19.99 Max Output: 4K GPU Required: No Download Required: No

 Vmake offers online AI video enhancement focused on social media content optimization.